 To find out what engineers love about their jobs, check out our interviews with Professional Engineers!

 How does Co-op work?
 What companies can I work for and what kind of job I can get after university using the co-op experience?”

-A few schools have Co-ops (cooperative education) and Internship programs, including Ryerson, Waterloo, Ontario Tech University and Western.
+A few schools have Co-ops (cooperative education) and Internship programs, including Toronto Metropolitan University, Waterloo, Ontario Tech University and Western.
 During Co-op, your school matches you up with a company that lets you use what you’re learning in school in a real-world situation.